dev-egrinternational/bold-rewards-svc-template/README.md

 # BOLD Rewards Microservice Template (NestJS)

 This repository is a template for creating backend microservices for the BOLD Rewards platform.

-It includes a pre-configured NestJS application, Dockerfile for containerization, and a fully automated CI/CD pipeline for deploying to a Kubernetes cluster on AWS.
+---

+## Step 0: Creating Your Service Repository

+1.  **Navigate to this template repository** on GitHub.
+2. Click the green **"Use this template"** button and select **"Create a new repository"**.
+3. Name your new repository** according to the service you are building (e.g., `bold-rewards-svc-user-profile`, `bold-rewards-svc-products`).
+4.  **Clone your new repository** to your local machine.
+Now you are ready for the one-time setup.

+---

 ## The Automated Workflow